WordPress keeps logging out is one problem that can be quite frustrating. If you are currently facing this issue, we understand how you feel.

 To do this in Firefox, click on Settings (the gear icon in the top-right).
 Next, click Privacy and Security, scroll down to the “Cookies and Site Data” section, and ensure Accept Cookies and Site Data is selected.

-Now login to your site to see if this issue is resolved.
+Now login to your site to see if you have resolved the “WordPress keeps logging me out” error.

 5. Disable Plugins